 An Alarm Can Save Your Life

 Working CO alarms matter.
-Install one and check its batteries regularly.
+Install one on every level and outside sleeping areas at home and check the batteries regularly.

 View Information About CO Alarms